-This Handbook is intended for all students commencing the MA TESOL in the academic year 2018/19.
+This Handbook is intended for all students commencing the Mres in Sustainable Chemical Technologies in the academic year 2018/19.

-Please note that the contents of this Handbook are accurate at 23rd August 2018 but that information may sometimes be subject to change after this Handbook has been issued.
+Please note that the contents of this Handbook are accurate at 21 September 2018 but that information may sometimes be subject to change after this Handbook has been issued.
 Your Director of Studies or Unit Convenor will inform you of any changes that will affect your programme or a particular unit.
 For further information about unit and programme changes, see the Unit and programme changes section in this Handbook.